Band members: Francis Rossi, Rick Parfitt, Alan Lancaster, John Coghlan

 No Support Acts!

-Tour Note: The show in Kassel, Germany 11.4.1981 was cancelled due to Rossi's throat infection.
+Tour Note: The shows in Bremen 9.4.1981 and Kassel, Germany 11.4.1981 were cancelled due to Rossi's throat infection.
 The 1st Tour without Bob Young as Tourmanager & Musician.
 There were several dates where Alan Lancaster had to cover Rick Parfitt's vocal parts during the second batch of UK dates in May.
 Wembley Arena 26.5.1981 was one of the gigs that Rick had no voice and Alan had to sing all his songs in the set.

 06/03/ UK, St. Austell - Cornwall Coliseum | 140'min.
 AUD Quality: 3